Q: What are the contest categories?

 A: A manuscript which placed or received honorable mention in a previous Rising Kite Writing Contest may not be entered again.
 If your manuscript did not place or receive honorable mention, and has been revised, it may be entered again.

-Q: Can I make corrections in my manuscript after I have submitted and sent the corrections?
+Q: Can I make corrections in my manuscript after I have submitted?

 Q: I know that only unpublished manuscripts may be entered in the contest, but what if the book was self-published or is out of print?
 Can I enter it anyway?